Startseite Focusbereiche

 OWN PROJECTS

-IMPCT sees itself as an enabler of the best ideas for a sustainable society.
-Yet sometimes we become concerned with things for which we have not yet found an adequate solution in our network or in the market.
-In these cases, we become active ourselves and create our own offers and initiatives which we think are important and have been missing in the world so far.
+IMPCT sees itself as a pioneer of the best ideas for a sustainable society.
+Sometimes, however, we are preoccupied with things for which we have not yet found an adequate solution in our network or in the market.
+Then we simply become active ourselves and create our own offers and initiatives, which we find important and which we have missed so far.
+Through the set-up with the IMPCT for Change GmbH, the gGmbH is able to finance and implement projects completely neutral & independent.

 In normal times, many children already experience little support at home in terms of movement, creativity and education.
 In times of crisis, such as in a pandemic, this problem is exacerbated because children and young people can no longer take advantage of external childcare services.

-With the digital platform HOMEES, we enable organisations to bring their existing in-person offerings into the digital world and to supplement them with additional options.
-HOMEES combines edutainment (knowledge, personal development, fun, creativity, sustainability, STEM) with assistance with crisis prevention and intervention, help with homework and home schooling, and counselling on various topics such as addiction or violence.
+With the digital platform my hood, we enable organisations to bring their existing in-person offerings into the digital world and to supplement them with additional options. my hood combines edutainment (knowledge, personal development, fun, creativity, sustainability, STEM) with assistance with crisis prevention and intervention, help with homework and home schooling, and counselling on various topics such as addiction or violence.

 IMPCT wants to give children from challenging home situations a better perspective for the future.
 The digital platform creates an interface between the target group, the in-person institutions of child and youth welfare services, schools, and independent counselling services in the market.
 It’s a place that bundles and complements the diverse offerings of institutions, NGOs and politics and makes them digitally accessible.